Yes No Share to Facebook

 Involves Net From Set-Off Upon Sum Assessed

-Does the Set-Off Amount in a Small Claims Court Case Take the Court Limit as the Maximum Possible Starting Amount?
+Is the Set-Off Amount In a Small Claims Court Case Calculated From the Capped Court Limit?

 Understanding the Small Claims Court Jurisdiction to Award Judgment As Net Set-Off Despite An Above Limit Assessment